Nick Hodgson: Kaiser Chiefs

 Hodgson is a founding member of Leeds indie rock band Kaiser Chiefs, and their drummer and main backing vocalist between 2003 and 2012.
-He takes lead vocals on tracks "Boxing Champ" and "Man On Mars".
+He takes lead vocals on tracks "Boxing Champ" and "Man On Mars", as well as “Remember You’re A Girl”.
+He is the key writer of hits including “Ruby”, ”I Predict a Riot” and “Everyday I Love You Less And Less”.
 On 4 December 2012, Hodgson announced via his Twitter account that he had left Kaiser Chiefs to concentrate on other projects.

 Solo work

 Since his departure from Kaiser Chiefs, Hodgson has refocused his attentions on the studio.
 In an interview with NME, he spoke of his decision to split from the band, stating: "It was obvious really, because they know I love the studio and I love writing and I'm not mad about touring.
 I loved touring at some point, but I didn't love it all the time and I didn't love it as much as everyone else."

 On 26 March 2017, Hodgson teased via his Twitter account that he was making a solo record by tweeting "If I tweet that I'm making solo material then I have to do it.
 Right?!"
 On 1 June 2017 he confirmed the album also via Twitter saying the album was going "nice".

 On 4 December 2017, Hodgson performed new material, at Black's Club, London, for "The Society of the Golden Slippers".
 This was stated as his debut performance as a solo artist.

 On 26 January 2018, Hodgson released his solo album, Tell Your Friends, on Prediction Records.
-Much of the album is 1970s pop inspired in its sound, owing to the fact that Hodgson records on mostly 1970s instruments.
+Much of the album is 1970s pop inspired in its sound, as Hodgson records on mostly 1970s instruments.
 As announced on his Twitter in late February 2018, Hodgson is already working on his second solo album.
 However, Hodgson confirmed in March 2020, that there is no plan to release new solo material in the near future, and he is instead continuing to focus on songwriting.

+On 30 April 2024, the NME announced that Hodgson had formed a new band called "Everyone Says Hi", featuring members from The Kooks, Dead 60s and Howling Bells.
+The band's name was inspired by the 2002 David Bowie song, Everyone Says "Hi".
+Their self-titled debut album was released on 31 January 2025 by Chrysalis Records.